Have you ever chased after the latest magical edu-trend? Did it seem incredibly important and then… sort of faded away.

 - 1939’s The Wizard of Oz will still be an important film.
 My grandparents grew up with it, my parents grew up with it, I grew up with it, and now my 5-year-old son is obsessed with tornadoes because of it.

 - The Beatles will continue to be a pretty big deal.
 Bands will come up with new ways to cover their songs.
-Kids in 2043 will pick up their guitar and learn the chords to Yesterday.
+Kids in 2043 will pick up their guitar and learn Yesterday.

 - People will still be reading 1851’s Moby-Dick.
 You’ll still hear references to white whales.
 Folks will still quote, “Call me Ishmael.”

 Other things were initially far more popular than The Wizard of Oz, The Beatles, and Moby-Dick.
 But now those things are long forgotten.
-They were hot and then burned out.
 They turned out not to matter.

 Old Ideas in Education

-The Lindy Effect is quite applicable in education.
+Let the Lindy Effect guide you as an educator.
 I’d wager several dollars that Bloom’s Taxonomy will still be used by teachers in 20 years.
 It was first published in 1956!
 No, you don’t need to switch to whatever the trendy replacement is.
 Save some time and use what has already worked for decades.

-I base many of my lessons around the work of John Dewey (born in 1859), Hilda Taba (1902), and Jerome Bruner (1915).
+I base my lessons around the work of John Dewey (born in 1859), Hilda Taba (1902), and Jerome Bruner (1915).
 Their work has stood the test of time!
 Probably the newest thing I use is Depth and Complexity, which is from the 1990s.
+(And I only use bits and pieces of that.)

-But, as a young teacher, I didn’t really know how to use Bloom’s Taxonomy.
+As a young teacher, I didn’t really know how to use Bloom’s Taxonomy.
 Of course I had heard of it.
 But I was a white belt at best.
-Sure, I had heard of Dewey – but only because I had confused him with the other Dewey who organized the library.
+I wasn’t fluent.
+20 years later, I’m still improving my understanding of Bloom’s.

 Ask A Veteran Teacher!

 We can all save an enormous amount of energy by zooming out and understanding the larger context of our field.
 Listen to teachers who have been around a while!
-Ask them, “Have we already done this?
-Was this problem already solved decades ago?
-Did we already try this and fail?”
+Ask them:

 Most of the problems you face today are the same problems educators have faced for decades.
-Is anyone even checking?
+Are we checking?

 I love this paragraph from Alfie Kohn’s The Case Against Grades (which itself is over a decade old):